PrasadPolanati/Retrieval-Augment-Genration/README.md

 This repository implements a **Retrieval-Augmented Generation (RAG)** framework designed to enhance Large Language Model (LLM) performance in answering customer queries related to credit card policies.
 The solution retrieves relevant documents from a vector database using embeddings and generates a context-aware response via **ChatGPT Turbo 3.5**.
 This case study particularly focuses on the credit card policy for Chase Sapphire.

-## Reference
-This project was completed as a hands-on implementation of concepts learnt in **Udemy course**: [Master RAG: Retrieval-Augmented Generation Systems](https://www.udemy.com/course/retrieval-augmented-gen/), which covers the principles and applications of RAG frameworks.
-Certification from the course is included in this repository.

 ---

 ## Problem Statement